 Understanding how serial killers deceive, and people who do evil deceive, really is kind of the theme of the film.Director Joe Berlinger

 We are in control of our own opinions.
 As long as we, the viewers, are conscientious and aware of context, we can watch films without falling prey to misinformation.
 It all comes down to critical thinking, which is our responsibility.
 In a pre-internet era, I can see how a film that seemingly glamorizes Bundy (or shows him accurately as the charismatic liar he was) could run the risk of misleading people.
 But we live in an age where a quick Google search can set the facts straight, if the movie doesn’t do that to begin with.
 We just have to make sure we commit to learning ethically and questioning sources.

 As always, I’ll reserve final judgement on the film until it gets released.
 I hope it doesn’t simplify Bundy’s disconcertingly complex personality.
 I kind of think our deep-seated concerns may end up being less about “glamorizing” the killer and more about how the killer was able to glamorize himself.
-Extremely Wicked, Shockingly Evil and Vile thus has a huge opportunity to be very telling about sinister individuals and their ability to elude detection.
+Extremely Wicked, Shockingly Evil and Vile thus has a huge opportunity to be very telling about sinister individuals and their ability to blend in.